MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nf-netadapter-netadapterstart.md

 The method returns STATUS_SUCCESS if the operation succeeds.
 Otherwise, this method may return an appropriate NTSTATUS error code.

 ## -remarks
-For this method to succeed, the **NETADAPTER** object must have been previously created by calling [NetAdapterCreate](nf-netadapter-netadaptercreate.md) and later stopped by calling [NetAdapterStop](nf-netadapter-netadapterstop.md).
+For this method to succeed, the **NETADAPTER** object must have been previously created by calling [NetAdapterCreate](nf-netadapter-netadaptercreate.md).

 ## -see-also